Faisal-khann/Comprehensive_Banking_portfolio/README.md

 ---
 ## Business Problem

-## 📌 Business Problem

-This project addresses a **Bank Performance & Customer Segmentation** challenge.
+<em>This project addresses a **Bank Performance & Customer Segmentation** challenge.
-The objective is to monitor, analyze, and visualize key banking metrics to drive informed decision-making.
+The objective is to monitor, analyze, and visualize key banking metrics to drive informed decision-making.</em>

 ### Key Questions
 - **Customer Base Analysis** – How many clients does the bank have?
 Which customer segments (e.g., income band, nationality) contribute the most value?